Email marketing is one of the best ways to monetize your blog.

 Yes, this means I have a lot of email series in my email marketing plan.

-And I make sure to ask my readers in the first email of every email series to whitelist my email and add it to their contacts.
+And I ask my readers in the first email of every email series to whitelist my email and add it to their contacts.
 Like this:

 Ask your readers to whitelist your emails so that it doesn't get marked as spam.

-This will ensure that your emails don’t go to the Promotions or Spam folder, and they get your emails.
+This will ensure that your emails don’t go to the Promotions or Spam folder and that they receive them.

 Another tip is to offer multiple freebies on your website so that people will look forward to the first email they receive from you.